An essential webinar series reviewing various technologies used to study exercise physiology, sports science and biomechanics in human subjects.

 This informative webinar series will provide biomechanists, kinesiologists, sports scientists and exercise physiologists a comprehensive overview of the technologies available for motion capture, gait and balance assessment, cardiopulmonary exercise testing and muscle function.
 Sessions will highlight innovations in motion capture (Mocap) systems and how they have advanced our understanding of kinematics, motor control, biomechanics, sport performance and gait.
 Options for cardiopulmonary exercise testing using metabolic carts will be presented as well as best practices for calibrating, acquiring and analyzing data.
 An overview of various mobile and stationary options for studying muscle function using electromyography (EMG) sensors will also be a focus of our sessions.

-To register for upcoming webinars in this series or view content on-demand please visit the individual event pages listed below.
+To view webinars from this series on-demand, please visit the individual event pages listed below.

 Part 1 of a webinar series designed to survey biomechanics; starting with its core components of kinematics, kinetics, and neuromuscular activation and progressing to their application within research and industry.